 \section{Abstract}

-In this article, we propose several quantization based stratified sampling methods to reduce the variance of a Monte-Carlo simulation.
-Theoretical aspects of stratification lead to a strong link between the problem of optimal $L^2$-quantization of a random variable and the variance reduction that can be achieved.
-We first emphasize on the consistency of quantization for designing strata in stratified sampling methods in both finite dimensional and infinite dimensional frameworks.
-We show that this strata design has a uniform efficiency among the class of Lipschitz continuous functionals.
+In this article, we propose several quantization-based stratified sampling methods to reduce the variance of a Monte Carlo simulation.
+Theoretical aspects of stratification lead to a strong link between optimal quadratic quantization and the variance reduction that can be achieved with stratified sampling.
+We first put the emphasis on the consistency of quantization for partitioning the state space in stratified sampling methods in both finite and infinite dimensional cases.
+We show that the proposed quantization-based strata design has uniform efficiency among the class of Lipschitz continuous functionals.
 Then a stratified sampling algorithm based on product functional quantization is proposed for path-dependent functionals of multi-factor diffusions.
-The method is also available for other Gaussian processes as the Brownian bridge or an Ornstein-Uhlenbeck process.
-We derive in detail the quantization of the Ornstein-Uhlenbeck process.
-The balance between the algorithmic complexity of the simulation and the variance reduction factor has also been studied.
+The method is also available for other Gaussian processes such as Brownian bridge or Ornstein-Uhlenbeck processes.
+We derive in detail the case of Ornstein-Uhlenbeck processes.
+We also study the balance between the algorithmic complexity of the simulation and the variance reduction factor.